gyuseok-dev/splash_merge_test/README.md

 # splash_merge_test
-# This is Splash Merge Test
+# This is Splash Merge Test!